Mahrukh2001/MERN-Fruity-E-Commerce-Web-Application/README.md

 - **Fruit Slushies**: Enjoy our fruit slushies, a refreshing and icy delight for hot summer days.

+- **Fruit Salaads**: Enjoy our fruit salaads, healthy and refreshing.

 - **Easy Ordering**: Our user-friendly website makes it easy to browse, select, and order your favorite fruit items.

 - **Secure Payments**: We offer secure and convenient payment options for a hassle-free checkout experience.